IPRC-DIP/llmkit/CompareFramework/TRL.md

 While the provided script offers a starting point for training large language models using TRL, further investigation is needed to optimize model performance.
 The evaluation benchmarks haven't shown a significant improvement after training.

+**Download**

 Here are the resources included in this guide:
 - [requirements](./assets/TRL/requirements.txt)
 - [sft](./assets/TRL/sft.py)
 - [deepspeed config](./assets/TRL/deepspeed_zero3.yaml)
 - [single node](./assets/TRL/singlenode_run.sh)
 - [multi node](./assets/TRL/multinode_run.sh)

+For SLURM scripts, you should copy the following templates: `/tools/template.gpu.slurm` for single-node jobs, `/tools/template.multi-gpus.slurm` & `/tools/template.multi-gpus-task.sh` for multi-node jobs.
+Follow the instructions within the slurm scripts to configure them, and execute your script at the job step.